-Twenty years after the first Fast & Furious movie hit movie theatres, the cult-favourite film franchise has continued to influence the portrayal of cars in cinema.
+Twenty years after the first Fast & Furious movie was released, the cult-favourite film franchise continues to influence the portrayal of cars in cinema.
 With flashy, fancy and furiously fast machines, the films have featured some of the coolest vehicles in movie pop culture and raked in millions of dollars in the process.

 Embodying each character’s qualities, the cars showcased in the Fast & Furious movies demand attention and have been given an identity of their own.
-From Suki’s (Devon Aoki) Barbie pink Honda S2000 in 2 Fast 2 Furious to Brian O’Connor (Paul Walker) and Dominic Toretto’s (Vin Diesel) rare sports car, Lykan HyperSport from Furious 7, the film series has always delivered scene-stealers to the delight of car enthusiasts.
+From Suki’s (Devon Aoki) Barbie pink Honda S2000 in 2 Fast 2 Furious to Brian O’Connor (Paul Walker) and Dominic Toretto’s (Vin Diesel) rare sports car, Lykan HyperSport from Furious 7 and the street racing beast, 1995 Mitsubishi Eclipse from The Fast and the Furious, the film series has always delivered scene-stealers to the delight of car enthusiasts.

 Here are some of the coolest cars ever featured in the Fast & Furious films

 1995 Mitsubishi Eclipse: The Fast and the Furious (2001)